JJ-25-ally/JJ-25-ally/README.md

-- 👋 Hi, I’m @JJ-25-ally
+- 👋 Hi there!, I’m Jomol Abraham (@JJ-25-ally).
-- 👀 I’m interested in Computer programming
+- 👀 I’m interested in Computer programming and AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on testing and automation integrated with AI
+- 💞️ I’m looking to collaborate on AI-driven testing and automation projects.
-- 📫 www.linkedin.com/in/jomol-abraham
+- 📫 Connect with me: www.linkedin.com/in/jomol-abraham
 - 😄